 Become a Board Rock Star

-Whether you’re new to serving on a nonprofit board or are a nonprofit executive looking to enhance your organization’s board, the Nonprofit Leadership Center offers many opportunities to help you strengthen your leadership and organization.
+Whether you’re new to serving on a nonprofit board or are a nonprofit executive looking to enhance your organization’s board, the Nonprofit Leadership Center’s Board Governance Rock Star Certificate will help you strengthen your organization and community.

-In our six-hour, interactive program over two evenings in October, you’ll learn everything you need to strengthen your board governance.
+In this two-part, interactive program, you’ll learn everything you need to strengthen your board governance.
 Specifically, you’ll understand how to …

 - Identify, recruit, orient and even release board members